opensciencegrid/osg-configure/README.md

 [Condor]
 enabled=True
 ```
-The recognized batch systems are "Condor", "LSF", "PBS", "SGE", and "Slurm".
+The recognized batch systems are "Condor", "LSF", "PBS", "SGE", and "SLURM".

 Alternatively, you can specify a comma-separated list with `--batch-systems` on the command line.